WHAT ARE WE LOOKING FOR? PERSON SPECIFICATION

 (Please note that these are our short listing criteria)

-First Degree of a United Kingdom Higher education institution or equivalent, passed at 2.2 or above (E)The provider may consider candidates with a 3rd class degree, but these candidates will not qualify for the PGCE, only QTS (Qualified Teacher Status)
+First Degree of a United Kingdom Higher education institution or equivalent, passed at 2.2 or above (E)The provider may consider candidates with a 3rd class degree.

-English, Maths and Science GCSE grade 4 or above or the equivalent (E)
+English, Maths and Science GCSE grade C/4 or above or the equivalent (E)